suborbital/docs/website/docs/hosted-quickstart.md

 ## A PRO.xyz user journey

 The application architecture itself is nothing out of ordinary; it's a Node.js app communicating with a simple HTML frontend using Vue.js.
-Our backend, as mentioned, generates fake "ingest logs" of network requests, our WebAssembly plugins will receive this request metadata, and attempt to spot abuse.
+Our backend, as mentioned, generates fake "ingest logs" of network requests, our WebAssembly extensions will receive this request metadata, and attempt to spot abuse.

 We provide many prebuilt components to make all of this a little easier: the frontend integrates with the Suborbital Module Editor, while the backend uses the JS SDK to interface with the SE2 REST API and our hosted Edge Dataplane.